Venky Mama Pre-release Business: Venkatesh-Naga Chaitanya Movie Strikes A Good Deal!

 According to reports, Venkatesh's previous release F2 had minted around Rs 34 crore in terms of worldwide theatricals.
 On the other hand, Naga Chaitanya starrer Majili's theatrical rights were sold for around Rs 21 crore.

 Venky Mama features Raashi Khanna and Payal Rajput as the leading ladies.
 The film's pre-release event will be held this evening in Hyderabad.
-All the major stars of the film will be attending the event, According to reports, the much-awaited trailer of the movie will be unveiled during the pre-release event.
+All the major stars of the film will be attending the event.
+According to reports, the much-awaited trailer of the movie will be unveiled during the pre-release event.

 (Source: Track Tollywood)